 Loss of control when outsourcing HR

 Outsourcing a Human Resources function often comes with a perceived loss of control.
-As the company is not the one performing the day to day activities, they must follow the PEO’s processes and timelines.
+As the company is not performing day-to-day activities, it must follow the PEO’s processes and timelines.

-With Airswift, we don’t just operate in 60 countries around the world, we live there!
+With Airswift, we don’t just operate in 60 countries; we live there!
 We work to control as much of the process as possible, so you can always rest assured that your most valuable asset is well taken care of.

-There may be a concern about keeping employees’ personal information secure with the transmission of sensitive data occurring on a regular basis.
+There may be a concern about keeping employees’ personal information secure, with the transmission of sensitive data occurring regularly.

-Thoroughly researching a PEO’s systems and security protocol is an important component of selecting the right partner.
+Researching a PEO’s systems and security protocol is important in selecting the right partner.
 At Airswift, the security of your data is of the utmost concern.
 Our systems and encryption software ensures that your data is in good hands.

 Managing liability relating to co-employment

-As mentioned above, with a co-employer relationship, liability is not assumed on behalf of the company.
-The company is still responsible for employee related costs such as workers’ compensation and lawsuits.
+As mentioned above, with a co-employment relationship, liability is not assumed on behalf of the company.
+The company is still responsible for employee-related costs such as workers’ compensation and lawsuits.

-As PEOs serve many organizations, you may not receive the personalized service you want or expect.
+Professional employment organisations serve many organisations, so you may not receive the personalised service you want or expect.
 That depends wholly on the PEO’s service model.
-At Airswift, you will always receive service with the personal touch that you’d expect from a business partner.
+At Airswift, you will always receive access to experts and services with the personal touch you expect from a business partner.

-As with any business decision, it is important to examine all angles of a solution to determine whether that solution suits your organization’s needs now, and in the future.
+As with any business decision, it is important to examine all angles of a solution to determine whether it suits your organisation’s needs now and in the future.